a5creel/atus_travel_cost/README.md

 This uses Jude Bayham's [gridMET repository](https://github.com/a5creel/gridMETr).
 The weather county is by date and county.

 I use the income codes and get the lower bound of the bin, the upper bound of the bin, and the midpoint of the binned income.
-100% of respondents in 2021 reported this income, whereas only ~50% report their weekly earning
+100% of respondents in 2021 reported this income, whereas only ~50% report their weekly earning.

+**ATTN:** I need to address that this cna only be set identified with income !

 ## Step Five
 how to use mlogit: https://chat.openai.com/share/2e6aec1d-3a2b-4a37-b0fd-9c2b381a6319